 For EtM, when the organization was known as NYC Performing Arts Spaces (NYC PAS), he oversaw the NYC Music, Dance and Theatre Spaces website programs and special projects.
 He served as liaison with government and foundation funders, and conducted outreach with local arts service organizations and councils.
 In 2007, along with Founder/Director Eugenie C. Cowan, he led a strategic planning process which led to transfer of NYC PAS, completed in September 2010.
 He was Project Director for the 2010 study of dance rehearsal space needs “We Make Do, More Time is Better but Budget is King,” and is Project Director for the Queens Workspace Initiative.
 He also developed and administers EtM’s Con Edison Composers’ Residency, now in its sixth year.

 David has a degree from the College of William and Mary and a certificate from the Professional Workshop at Circle in the Square.
 He is an award-winning playwright whose work has been produced in New York, Cape Cod, Los Angeles, Washington, London and Germany.
 He is an active member of the Dramatists Guild, Actors Equity, Blue Coyote Theater Group, BMI Librettists Workshop, and is a Resident Artist with American Lyric Theater’s Composer Librettist Development Program.
-Current projects include the chamber operas “Why Is Eartha Kitt Trying to Kill Me?” with composer Jeffrey Dennis Smith, “Daughters of the Bloody Duke” with composer Jake Runestad, and the short film “Monsura is Waiting,” directed by Kevin Newbury.
+Current projects include the chamber operas “Why Is Eartha Kitt Trying to Kill Me?” with composer Jeffrey Dennis Smith for ALT, “Daughters of the Bloody Duke” with composer Jake Runestad for Washington National Opera, and the short film “Monsura is Waiting,” directed by Kevin Newbury.